6 Common Furnace Smells Explained | Air Alliance Team

-If your furnace smells while running, it’s trying to tell you something’s up.
-We’ve put together a list of the top six furnace smells so you can know what causes them and how to fix them.
+If your furnace smells while running, it’s attempting to tell you something’s wrong.
+We’ve put together a list of the top six furnace smells so you can know what causes them and how to repair them.
 These include:

 1. Burning smell from furnace